aibor/marmoset/README.md

 * Werkzeug
 * wheel

-In addition to these python packages, you also need at least Python 3.3, we are currently developing and testing on 3.5 but will extend that to 3.3/3.4 in the future and in our travis testing matrix
+In addition to these python packages, you also need at least Python 3.3.
+We are currently developing and testing on 3.5 but we plan to support Python3.3 and 3.4 as well.

 ---